abarker/typped/doc/sphinx_docs/dispatching.rst

 -------------------------------------

 Each preconditions function for a token is associated with a head and/or tail handler function.
-Any re-registration of a handler with the same preconditions function results in overwriting of the previous one.
-(If the type signatures also differ then the type information *is* saved, which allows for function and operator overloading.)
+Any re-registration of a head or tail handler with *the same* preconditions function results in overwriting of the previously-registered handler.
+(If the type signatures also differ then, to allow overloading, that type information *is* saved but the handler function itself is overwritten.)
 It is important, then, to have a clear definition of when two functions are considered equal.

-In order to avoid problems in determining when functions are identical, every preconditions function must be associated with a unique label.
+In order to avoid problems in determining when functions are identical, every preconditions function (or use of a preconditions function) **must** be assigned a unique label.
 These functions are then registered in a dict using methods of the `TokenTable` class.

 These preconditions labels **define** identity or non-identity between preconditions functions.
 Handler functions registered using the same